 All MIDI file contents and Wave/MP3 Audio recordings are Copyright ©1998 through 2015 under the 1998 Electronic Copyright Laws by Bill Edwards and Siggnal Sounds.
 All Sheet Music and Album Cover images here have been restored or enhanced by Bill Edwards, and only the original sources are in the Public Domain (except where noted).
 Unauthorized duplication or distribution of these proprietary files or associated digital recordings is a violation of copyright and patent law.
 They are for personal use and enjoyment of individuals only, and may be used on other sites only upon request for permission to do so.
 This site has been optimized for HTML5/CSS3 browsers released in 2012 or later with a recommended minimum 1024x768 and optimal 1280x900 monitor resolution or better.

 Listings are updated now and then.
 Last Update

-Left Click on title to play MIDI or thumbnail to View full size cover - Right Click to Download either (in most browsers)
+Left Click on title to play MP3 or thumbnail to View full size cover with MP3 Player.

 From the time of its first publication, this song was considered by many in and out of power as an inspiring song that should be the national anthem of the United States of America.
 It was accepted as such by public demand for the next century or so, but there is one stirring event that codified its place in American history.
 It was during the World Series of Baseball in 1917 that the piece was sung in honor of the brave armed forces who had recently gone over to Europe to fight in the Great War.
 This performance so moved everyone in attendance that it was repeated for every game thereafter, and by the end of the following season had become a staple at baseball games.
 Finally, on March 3, 1931, the American Congress voted the tune as the national anthem, over 116 years after it was first composed.